ZoeHaskell/phd-dissertation-code/README.md

 # phd-dissertation-code
-Repository for all the code referenced in my thesis.
-To be defended in November 2020.
+Repository for all the code referenced in my thesis:  Haskell, Z. A. (2020) Mapping between tree metric spaces and time series: new constructions with applications to limit theorems for branch counts in partial Galton-Watson trees and signal processing.
+Dissertation at the University of Nevada, Reno.

 Programs for transforming data between function-space and tree-space: